callstack/reassure/README.md

 configure(customConfig: typeof defaultConfig): void
 ```

-You can use `configure` function to override the default config parameters.
+You can use the `configure` function to override the default config parameters.

 #### `resetToDefault` function